ssfsx17/ffpnp/pandoc-markdown/0810-Jongleur.md

 | ---     |
 | TP: 200 |

-Defend action that also puts you into a Fastroll state.
+_Default_ action that also puts you into a Fastroll state.
 While in a Fastroll state, you have double P-Eva against the next incoming attack.
 If this occurs, then you also move 1 square or change rows, then end Fastroll state.

 #### Jongleur 80